Steve Darmody: War service

 At the outbreak of World War I, Darmody enlisted in the British Army.
-He saw service in Flanders as a despatch rider for the Service Corps.
+He saw service in Flanders as a despatch rider for the Royal Army Service Corps.
 His foot was mangled in a machinery accident early in the war resulting in the loss of his foot.
 He had an artificial limb fitted and then re-enlisted.

 The Hull club later played a testimonial match for Darmody.
 In 1921, when the airship R38 split in two over the River Humber and fell into the shallow estuary, Darmody searched through the rubble for survivors and was called to give evidence at the coronial inquest.

 After the war he ran a motorcycle business in Hull and lived out his later life in Scotland.